Jerry Stackhouse

-Jerry Darnell Stackhouse (born November 5, 1974) is an American basketball coach and former player who is an assistant coach for the Golden State Warriors of the National Basketball Association.
+Jerry Darnell Stackhouse (born November 5, 1974) is an American basketball coach and former player.
 Stackhouse played college basketball for the North Carolina Tar Heels and played 18 seasons in the National Basketball Association (NBA) and was a two-time NBA All-Star.
-He was the head coach of Raptors 905 and Vanderbilt as well as an assistant coach for the Toronto Raptors and Memphis Grizzlies.
+He was the head coach of Raptors 905 and Vanderbilt as well as an assistant coach for the Toronto Raptors, Memphis Grizzlies, and Golden State Warriors.
 Additionally, he has worked as an NBA TV analyst.

 Early career

 Stackhouse was a premier player from the time he was a sophomore in high school.
-He was the state player of the year for North Carolina in 1991–92, leading Kinston High School to the state finals.
-His senior year, he played for Oak Hill Academy with future college teammate Jeff McInnis, leading them to an undefeated season.
+He was the state player of the year for North Carolina in 1991–92, leading Kinston High School to the state finals loss.
+His senior year, he played for Oak Hill Academy with future college teammates Rasheed Wallace & Jeff McInnis, where he helped them to an undefeated season.
 He was a two-time first team Parade All-America selection, and was Co–MVP of the McDonald's All-American Game.
 At the 1992 Nike Camp, he and Rasheed Wallace were considered to be the top players at the camp.
 There were some who considered Stackhouse the top prep player to come out of North Carolina since Michael Jordan.

 Stackhouse attended the University of North Carolina at Chapel Hill, where he was a teammate of future NBA players Wallace, McInnis and Shammond Williams.
 In his sophomore season at UNC, Stackhouse led the team in scoring with 19.2 points per game and averaged 8.2 rebounds per contest.
 He led UNC to a Final Four appearance and was named as the National Player of the Year by Sports Illustrated and earned first-team All-America and All-ACC honors.
 While playing for the Tar Heels, he was coached by Dean Smith.
 Following the season, Stackhouse declared his eligibility for the 1995 NBA draft.

 Although he left UNC after two years, he continued working on his degree and received his bachelor's degree in African American Studies in 1999.